brassica-collective/handbook/content/brassica/handbook/Participation/crew.md

 The **Seedling Crew** will be our first implementation type crew and will take responsibility for project-managing the first 'Seedling House' stage of the Brassica project.
 Associated tasks may include proposing property-selection criteria, project managing house retrofits, etc.,

-The **Retreat Crew** is a short-term crew responsible for the logistical implementation of our first 'retreat' - time away from the pressures of day-to-day life where participants to practice co-creating shared experiences while learning about each other, sharing skills, and (hopefully) building trust.
+The **Retreat Crew** is a short-term crew responsible for the logistical implementation of our  'retreats' - time away from the pressures of day-to-day life where participants practice co-creating shared experiences while learning about each other, sharing skills, and (hopefully) building trust.

 ## Optimisation Crews
-Optimisation crews are expected to form much later; once we've some established sites available for long-term habitation.
+Optimisation crews are expected to form much later; once we have some established sites available for long-term habitation.
 Responsibilities might include things such as navigating the practical details of living in a multi-house collective, site maintenance, etc.,